gtantachuco/s1p-2018-contract-testing/README.md

 __Consumer-driven contracts__ allow you to test integration points between services providers and its consumers without setting up the whole runtime environment.
 Based on a common API contract, you can run isolated tests between the consumer and a mock provider; and, between a mock consumer and the real provider.

 ## The Tool: Spring Cloud Contract
 With Spring Cloud Contract, you can successfully implement Consumer-driven Contracts for both JVM-based apps and non-JVM apps.
-Let's see how two (2) Spring boot apps are configured to leverage Spring Cloud Contract.
+Let's use two (2) Spring boot apps to understand how we can leverage Spring Cloud Contract.

 ## Getting started

 Run Person Service
 Run Client app